TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 > *[18:40:29] 200 -  671B  - /admin/**

 This is a directory worth further investigation.
-Let's type 'http://bruteit.thm/admin' in our favorite Web Browser :
+Let's type 'http://bruteit.thm/admin' in our favorite web browser :

 ![3](./_attachment/THM_Brute-It_http-login.png)